ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Transport Rules follow the following basic structure:

 * Conditions – Conditions identify which mail the transport rule applies to.
-These conditions largely target either information gained from message headers (e.g. the ‘to’, ‘from’ or ‘CC’ fields) or message properties (e.g., size, attachments, subject, body, message classification).
+These conditions largely target either information gained from message headers (e.g. the 'to', 'from' or 'CC' fields) or message properties (e.g., size, attachments, subject, body, message classification).
 A single rule can have multiple conditions apply
 * Exceptions – Exceptions are an optional component of a Transport Rule and define the mail exempt from the rule
 * Actions – Actions are used to define what actions to undertake on the messages matching the conditions and which do not match any exemption.
 These actions include rejecting, deleting, redirecting the emails, and adding recipients, prefixes, and disclaimers.
 A single rule can have multiple actions applied however some actions are incompatible with others
 * Properties – Properties are used to define anything which do not fall into another category.
 This includes enforcing or testing the rule